Mukono–Kyetume–Katosi–Nyenga Road

 The Mukono–Kyetume–Katosi–Nyenga Road is a road in the Central Region of Uganda, connecting the towns of Mukono, Kyetume and Katosi in Mukono District to Nkokonjeru and Nyenga in Buikwe District.

 Location

 The road starts at Mukono with a population of 161,996 in 2014, located approximately 31 km, by road east of Kampala, the capital city of Uganda.
 The road continues through Kyetume and Kisoga; one branch continues south to Katosi on the northern shores of Lake Victoria, and another branch runs east, through Nkokonjeru and Buikwe, to end at Nyenga in Buikwe District.
 The total length of the road is approximately 74 km.
-The coordinates of the road near Nkokonjeru are 0°14'40.0"N, 32°54'43.0"E (Latitude:0.2444; Longitude:32.9119).

 Overview

 This road, which was gravel-surfaced until 2014, had been a concern of the Ugandan government since the National Resistance Movement came to power in 1986.
 In 1996, the Ugandan president promised to find resources within government to tarmac the road.
 For many years, during the reading of the national budget, this road has been earmarked for widening and upgrading to a tarmac surface.

 In 2011 after an international bidding process, Eutaw Construction Limited, allegedly a subsidiary of Eutaw Construction Inc., a Mississippi-based entity, presented the winning bid of USh165 billion (approx.:US$66 million in 2011 money).
 The work would be supervised by Arab Consulting Engineers from Egypt.

 On 7 July 2014, President Yoweri Museveni officially commissioned the beginning of construction of the road, with work projected to last three years.